 Since buying our house, I’ve found two gallons of paint in colors I loved for $5-6 each instead of the regular price of $35!
 Most recently, I also scored a quart of black paint for marked down to $2.50.
-I’d been planning a project with black paint so it worked out perfectly for just a fraction of the cost.
+I’ve been planning a painting project with these Painters Edmonton so it worked out perfectly for just a fraction of the cost.

 #2: Make like Macklemore and learn to love the thrift shop.

 I confess I was never much a thrifter before owning a home, but since getting into thrifting, I’ve found some awesome items.
 The key is to be patient and expect to walk away empty-handed more times than not.